UF Wireless Network Security Features

 Who has to install the NAC Policy Key software?

-The NAC system monitors all devices connected to the 'eduroam' wireless network but specifically requires that all Windows and MacOS computers will need to have the SafeConnect Policy Key installed.
-The Policy Key is installed as part of the auto-configuration process at http://getonline.ufl.edu or if it's not detected as running the user will be prompted to install the Policy Key when they connect to the 'uf' wireless network.
+The NAC system monitors all devices connected to the 'eduroam' wireless network but specifically requires that all Windows and macOS computers have the SafeConnect Policy Key installed.
+The Policy Key is installed as part of the auto-configuration process at https://getonline.ufl.edu or if it's not detected as running the user will be prompted to install the Policy Key when they connect to the 'eduroam' wireless network.
 Other operating systems like Linux, iOS, and Android are not currently required to install Policy Key software.

 What is the SafeConnect Policy Key?